 3. Reduces Anxiety

-Anxiety is unfortunately quite common, and about 40 million people in the U.S. have some form of it.
-There are several ways to deal with anxiety, including identifying your triggers, setting aside designated “worry times” throughout the week and using a weighted blanket.
+Anxiety is unfortunately quite common, affecting about 40 million people in the U.S. There are several ways to ease anxiety, including identifying your triggers, setting aside designated “worry times” throughout the week, and using a weighted blanket.

 4. Fights Back Against Stress

-Stress happens to everyone, and you don’t have to have a chronic stress problem to feel the negative side effects.
-Whether it’s a bad day at work, an argument with your spouse or an avalanche of bills, stress can do a number on your mental and physical health.
+Stress happens to everyone, and you don’t have to experience chronic stress to feel the negative impact.
+Whether it’s a bad day at work, an argument with your spouse, or an avalanche of bills, stress can do a number on your mental and physical health.

-One of the most common hallmarks of attention-deficit hyperactivity syndrome (ADHD) is a lack of focus.
-This can be a problem for both children and adults.
-Whereas some people with ADHD have trouble completing a task, others are inclined to impulsiveness and restlessness.
+One of the most common hallmarks of attention-deficit hyperactivity syndrome (ADHD) is a lack of focus for adults and children alike.
+Some have trouble completing a task, others are inclined to restlessness.

 The bottom line is that ADHD poses a wide range of possible symptoms, and it doesn’t always affect everyone the same way.